Resource Management Act 1991

 Illustration for Resource Management Act 1991

-You are looking at rules about how cities should grow.
+You are looking at rules about urban development.
 These rules are part of the Resource Management Act 1991.
-They help decide how tall buildings can be and how closely together they can be built.
-You need to know about three main policies.
-Policy 3 is about city centres and other busy areas.
-It says buildings should be at least six storeys tall in some areas to make the most of the space.
-Policy 4 says that the rules in Policy 3 can be changed if needed.
-This is to make sure that other important things, like the environment, are considered.
-Policy 5 is about smaller towns and cities.
-It says that buildings should be tall enough to meet the needs of the people who live and work there.
+They help decide how buildings can be developed in cities.
+The rules are called Policies 3, 4, and 5.
+You need to know what these policies say.
+Policy 3 is about building heights and density in city centres and other areas.
+It says buildings should be at least 6 storeys high in some areas.
+This is to make the most of the space and allow for more housing and businesses.
+Policy 4 and 5 are about how these rules can be applied in different areas.
+Policy 4 says the rules can be modified if needed, as outlined in subpart 6.
+Policy 5 is about allowing buildings that fit with the area's transport and demand for housing and businesses.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.